-The average family income in 2022 for America can be difficult to calculate, as it is frequently calculated on different variables.
+The average family income for America can be difficult to calculate, as it is frequently calculated on different variables.
 Gender, location, and industry, all play roles in determining the average family income.
 Also coming into play to calculate this amount of the average family income are single and dual-income families or households.

 The average personal income in the United States is $63,214, with the median income across the country being $44,225.
 Real wages averaged $67,521 in 2022, and average household incomes averaged to $87,864.

 This complicates other variables.
 Single-parent households where the sole provider is female will have a notably higher chance of income disparity than families with dual incomes.
 It does not mean the individual earns less, just that, there are fewer incomes in the home to distribute.

 These variables are also influenced by tax brackets as well.
 A single-parent household that is taxed will have even less money for the cost of living than a dual-income family that is also taxed.
 That brings additional disadvantages to single-parent families.
 While single parents and married parents do not have different tax rates, married workers do have more tax benefits than single.
 Tax rates will not impact average incomes but will impact the quality of living.

 Defining the middle class is easier than it sounds, although there are complexities here as well.
 It is the middle class that defined the average family income in and will every year.
 The middle, is the average.